 To find a closer gym to satisfy our sanity-saving weightlifting habit, I sat down the first weekend after the move and dialed every number I found associated with the word “fitness” in our county.
 After a string of disconnected and wrong numbers, a man picked up and said something in a thick east Tennessee accent about staying open through lunchtime and we should “c’m own.”

-We drove 20 minutes to a low-ceilinged, fluorescent-lit garage full of well-worn equipment and a group of local residents who are now part of our circle.
+We drove 20 minutes to a low-ceilinged, fluorescent-lit garage full of well-worn equipment and a group of local residents who we’re lucky to call friends.
 It’s been 9 months, but every time we walk into that gym, it feels like victory: an oasis of fitness in our new world.

 2. Don’t let the slower pace get you down.
 Living in a large land space with a few thousand people takes different energy than living in a city of millions.